 When we submit our plan, following this consultation, it will be subject to a public examination to ensure we have met the requirements stated above.
-The inspector, who conducts the examination, will be using the following four tests to check the soundness of
+The inspector, who conducts the examination, will be using the following four tests to check the soundness of the plan:

-1. Positively prepared - the plan should be prepared based on a strategy that meets development and infrastructure (roads, community facilities etc) needs.

-2. Justified - the plan should be the most appropriate strategy, when considered against the reasonable alternatives, based

-3. Effective - the plan should be deliverable over its period and based on effective joint working across boundaries and organisations

-4. Consistent with national policy - the plan should enable the delivery of sustainable development in accordance with polices in the National Planning Policy Framework.
+- 1. Positively prepared the plan should be prepared based on a strategy that meets development and infrastructure (roads, community facilities etc) needs. - 2.
+Justified the plan should be the most appropriate strategy, when considered against the reasonable alternatives, based on evidence. - 3.
+Effective the plan should be deliverable over its period and based on effective joint working across boundaries and organisations - 4.
+Consistent with national policy - the plan should enable the delivery of sustainable development in accordance with polices in the National Planning Policy Framework.

+The inspector must also ensure we have met all necessary legal requirements in our preparation of the Plan, these include:

-• Local Development Scheme: has the plan been prepared in accordance with the timetable set out in the local development scheme regulations: has consultation on the plan been in accordance with the Council's statement of consultation and have appropriate bodies been consulted identify and address issues which may have a significant impact on at least two planning areas?
+- Local Development Scheme: has the plan been prepared in accordance with the timetable set out in the local development scheme - involvement and relevant regulations: has consultation on the plan been in accordance with the Council's statement of consultation and have appropriate bodies been consulted - Duty to Cooperate: has the plan been prepared in cooperation with other local planning authorities and prescribed bodies, such as the Environment Agency and the local enterprise partnership, to